rudifa/cue-issues-fmt-comments/README.md

  (*) branch https://github.com/rudifa/cue/tree/change-1173870-cuedo

 Usage:
-  cuedo-fmt [command]
+  cuedo [command]

 Available Commands:
   format      Parse and format a CUE file, optionally displaying the parser and formatter inner data. help        Help about any command

 Flags:
-  -h, --help     help for cuedo-fmt
+  -h, --help     help for cuedo
   -t, --toggle   Help message for toggle

-Use "cuedo-fmt [command] --help" for more information about a command.
+Use "cuedo [command] --help" for more information about a command.

 ```

 ```
-cuedo-fmt % ./cuedo-fmt fmt -h                                                                                                                                [investigate-formatter--and-parser L|…1]
+cuedo % ./cuedo fmt -h                                                                                                                                [investigate-formatter--and-parser L|…1]
 Parse and format a CUE file, optionally displaying the parser and formatter inner data.

  In the absence of any flags, the command will parse and format the CUE file and print the input and the result.